Domoušice: History

-The area of the gord Na Rovinách was inhabited already in the prehistoric times.
-The first written mention of Domoušice is from 1325.
+The area of the Na Rovinách gord was inhabited already in the prehistoric times.
+The first written mention of Domoušice is from 1325, when King John of Bohemia donated the village to Knight Chval and his son Dětřich.
+The next owner of the village was the Ostrov Monastery in Davle.
+After the Hussite Wars, Domoušice was property of various noblemen.
+In 1599–1627, Domoušnice was owned by Old Town of Prague.
+From 1628, the village was ruled by the Metropolitan Chapter at Saint Vitus.

+Demographics

 Transport

-Domoušice lies on the railroad Rakovník–Most.
-There are two railway stations, Domoušice and Solopysky.
+Domoušice is located on the Rakovník–Most railway line.
+The municipality is served by two train stations: Domoušice and Solopysky.

-Domoušice is connected by two bus lines.
-A 3rd class road goes through Domoušice.

 Sights

-The Church of Saint Martin is a Baroque building from 1754.
+The most valuable building is the Church of Saint Martin.
+It was built in the Baroque style in 1754.

 The Domoušice Castle is a small rural Baroque mansion from the beginning of the 18th century.
 Today it is the seat of the forest administration.

 Kounov stone series are ancient stone rows, which are often called the most mysterious place in the Czech Republic.
 They contain about 2,000 quartz stones, most often 80 cm in diameter, and run several hundred metres at irregular intervals from north to south in parallel rows.
 They are located on a raised plateau in the western part of the municipality and are named after the neighbouring village of Kounov.